isorna/dropcommander/docs/en/dfc/scenarios/objectives.md

 ### Surveying a Cluster

 To survey a cluster, a ship must be in low orbit, within 6" of the centre point of the cluster and be on standard orders that turn.
-This happens at the end of a ship's movement.
+This happens at the end of a ship’s movement.
 Only one ship per battlegroup of Tonnage 5 or more may survey a cluster per turn.
 You may not survey a cluster in turn 1.

 When surveying a cluster roll 1 dice, on a roll of 1-4 you gain 1vp, on a roll of a 5+ you score 1 VP and the cluster becomes a critical location.
 You may only survey a cluster once per game but both sides may survey the same cluster over the course of a game.
 Once a critical location has been rolled for a cluster then an opponent that surveys the same cluster will automatically receive 1 VP - it does not become a second critical location!